-Jasmina Ceic, Senior Associate, holds a Masters of Law and is an accomplished criminal trial advocate, having completed advocacy training with the Australian Advocacy Institute.
-She advises and acts in complex criminal law matters at all levels of the court system, with a specialist focus on serious matters that proceed to Trial in the Superior Courts, as well as conviction and sentence Appeals heard in the Court of Criminal Appeal.
+Jasmina Ceic is a partner and defence lawyer at Nyman Gibson Miralis.
+She holds a Masters of Law and is an accomplished criminal trial advocate, having completed advocacy training with the Australian Advocacy Institute.
+Jasmina advises and acts in complex criminal law matters at all levels of the court system, with a specialist focus on serious matters that proceed to trial in the Superior Courts, as well as conviction and sentence appeals heard in the Court of Criminal Appeal.

 Investigations into serious crime routinely involve international cooperation between multiple law enforcement agencies.
 Jasmina provides strategic legal advice to individuals and corporations in this complex area of law, to ensure that the rights of those under investigation are being properly observed across jurisdictions.

-Jasmina’s practice also focusses on advising and acting for white collar professionals, such as medical professionals, accountants and nurses, who may be facing complex and high stakes disciplinary proceedings along with individuals and corporations that are being investigated or prosecuted by regulatory bodies for compliance breaches, in the areas of road traffic legislation, land and environment law and public health and safety law.
+Jasmina’s practice also focusses on advising and acting for white collar professionals, such as medical professionals, accountants, bankers, doctors and nurses, who may be facing complex and high stakes disciplinary proceedings, along with individuals and corporations that are being investigated or prosecuted by regulatory bodies for compliance breaches, in the areas of road traffic legislation, land and environment law and public health and safety law.

 Jasmina has acquired significant expertise in representing people at the Australian Crime Commission and the state commissions throughout Australia.